I'm busy working on my blog posts. Watch this space!

 Dear PAGE Activist,

-Below, we share some opportunities to support those most impacted by the storm, and to demand that Congress take action to defund xenophobic policies and support immigrant youth.
 As always, our weekly actions are curated for US-Americans abroad and global citizens.
-If this is your first time receiving a PAGE email, please check out our website, toolkit, for starting a PAGE group, and anti-oppression guide.
+If this is your first time receiving a PAGE email, please check out our website and contact us at firstname.lastname@example.org for more info on starting a PAGE group.

 PAGE Global Coordinating Committee